chef-boneyard/windows/README.md

 ### Deprecated Resources Note

-As of Chef Client 14+ the auto_run, feature, feature_dism, feature_powershell, font, pagefile, printer_port, printer, and shortcut resources are now included in the Chef Client.
+As of Chef Client 14.0+ the auto_run, feature, feature_dism, feature_powershell, font, pagefile, printer_port, printer, and shortcut resources are now included in the Chef Client.
 If you are running Chef 14+ the resources in Chef client will take precedence over the resources in this cookbook.
 In April 2019 we will release a new major version of this cookbook that removes these resources.

+As of Chef 14.7+ the windows_share and windows_certificate resources are now included in the Chef Client.
+If you are running Chef 14.7+ the resources in Chef client will take precedence over the resources in this cookbook.
+In November 2019 we will release a new major version of this cookbook that removes these resources.

 ### windows_auto_run